 - May not be on parole or probation

-- May not have any misdemeanor convictions in the last five years for violent acts, fraud, theft, domestic violence, sexual misconduct or narcotics violations.
-This holds true even if the conviction was set aside.
+- In the last five years, there may be no misdemeanor convictions for violent acts, fraud, theft, domestic violence, sexual misconduct, or narcotics violations.
+This holds even if the sentence was set aside.

 - Has never been convicted of attempting to act as a PI without a license